 Note Nathan linguistic disposition towards his wife, Leuthold never referred to his wife Denise as “my wife Denise” or “my wife” or “Denise” but only as “she”.
 A complete social introduction would indicated a good relationship.
-In this opening, his chose of words indicates that they had a poor relationship.
+His words indicate that they had a poor relationship.

 Nathan Leuthold: I don’t want to say something that would be misconstrued.
 I don’t like all these rights warnings.

-An innocent usually think to be misconstrue just when he is wrongfully accused not before the interview.
+An innocent, usually, thinks to be misconstrue just when he is wrongfully accused, not before the interview.
 When Nathan says: “I don’t want to say something that would be misconstrued”, he is likely talking to himself more than to the detectives.
 He shows to be on guard.

 Nathan Leuthold: You can’t tell me things about her and I am not (unintelligible), you can’t tell me things about her so…

-Leuthold is again trying to tell the detective how to conduct the interview.
+Leuthold is trying to tell the detective how to conduct the interview.